aldebaran1/pyEclipse/README.md

 - 211A
 - 304A
 - 335A
+- 1600 A (continuum line from the photosphere/transition region)
 For more information about these coronal lines refer to Lemen et al (2012) [a].
 The original works used NOVAS Fortran routines developed by Douglas Drob (NRL).
 The results wee published in Geophysical Research Letters [b,c,d].
 This software framework is purely pythonic, all NOVAS Fortran routines are re-written in Python.
 The 2-D maps take a long time to compute, so the tedious *for*-loops are parallelized with `concurrent.futures.ThreadPoolExecutor()`.
 Running more scirpts in parallel will jam your CPUs [Just saying].

 To download desired SDO AIA images in .fits format,